SamZhengzb/Silvaco/README.md

 # Silvaco
-This repository contains about my learning of Silvaco TCAD
+This repository contains about my learning by Silvaco TCAD